devdeepak06/HabitTracker/README.md

 - A view to display 7 days of each habit:
     - Show today where user can mark todays habit
     - And show the previous 6 days and the status of that habit for each day
-    - A user can toggle between the three (above mentioned) statuses of a habit i.e. I can change today’s status as done, not done or none anytime.
+    - A user can toggle between the three (above mentioned) status of a habit i.e. I can change today’s status as done, not done or none anytime.